kindrowboat/motevets.com/_posts/2015-01-03-getting-candle-wax-off-an-LCD.md

 **Inspired by Mom**

-A tried and prove method of removing wax from fabric is to put a paper towel on top of the stained area and then apply a hot iron onto the paper towel.
+A tried-and-proven method of removing wax from fabric is to put a paper towel on top of the stained area and then apply a hot iron onto the paper towel.
 This melts the wax which is absorbed into the towel.
 While this does work wonders on fabric, there are some hopefully obvious reasons why this is a bad idea with an